 array_compact

 The array_compact() function removes consecutive duplicate elements from an array and returns a new array.
-Syntax:
+The syntax is as follows:

 array_compact(array)